turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 ## I3: Refactor & Simplify

-### Removing Duplication
+### Removing Duplication in Minitest

-Both of the test suites start with this code:
+Both of the minitest test suites start with this code:

 ```ruby
 gem 'minitest'